-If you don’t qualify for free legal advice at the above clinics (for example, if you require legal advice on a business matter), and your issue does not require a lengthy discussion with a lawyer, you may use our Call A Lawyer service.
+If you don’t qualify for legal aid or for free legal advice at the above legal clinics (for example, if you represent an SME requiring legal advice on a business matter), and your issue does not require a lengthy discussion with a lawyer, you may use our Call A Lawyer service.

-For just S$39, you can get a 20-minute phone consultation on your legal matter by a Singapore-qualified lawyer within 24 hours.
+For just S$59, you can get a 20-minute phone consultation on your legal matter by a Singapore-qualified lawyer within 24 hours.

 Find a Lawyer service

 Alternatively, if you find yourself needing a lawyer for more detailed legal advice or legal representation, you may find one using our Find a Lawyer service.